Skip to main content.

 7. Now, modify SurveyServlet so that the table has column headings for Animal Name, % of Responses, and Number of Responses

 8. Finally, modify SurveyServlet so that the URL pattern survey maps to the SurveyServlet.
+Fix any compiler issues, as Eclipse suggests.
 If you make that change, how does pet.html need to change?

 Demonstrate to me that your servlet is working before moving on.